uk-gov-mirror/companieshouse.fil-tuxedo-stack/roles/deploy/README.md

 Log data can be pushed to CloudWatch log groups automatically and is controlled by the `tuxedo_log_files` configuration variable.
 This variable functions in a manner similar to `tuxedo_service_config` (see [Services][3]), whereby each key represents the configuration for a named group of Tuxedo services, each of which corresponds to a user account on the remote host.

-`tuxedo_log_files` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod` or `scud`).
+`tuxedo_log_files` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod`, or `scud`).
 Each list item represents one or more log files and requires the following parameters:

 | Name                        | Description                                                                           |
 |-----------------------------|---------------------------------------------------------------------------------------|